 The HeART and Story program draws on the art and story of Holocaust survivor Esther Nisenthal Krinitz to inspire others to share their own stories through story cloths and in doing so, to find the common humanity that can bridge divides within and among communities.

 HeART and Story Workshops

-- In the first session, participants viewed the 30-minute documentary about Esther Krinitz, Through the Eye of the Needle, and then discussed their reactions to the film and its relation to their own experiences.
+- In the first session, participants view the 30-minute documentary about Esther Krinitz, Through the Eye of the Needle, and then discuss their reactions to the film and its relation to their own experiences.

-- In the second session for young people, a professional storyteller provided students with tools for creating and sharing their own stories, emphasizing in particular the value of listening.
+- In the second session for young people, a professional storyteller provides students with tools for creating and sharing their own stories, emphasizing in particular the value of listening.

-- The last session had participants sharing their stories and images with one another, and at times included guests invited to share in the art and stories.
+- The last session has participants sharing their stories and images with one another, and where appropriate, with guests invited to share in the art and stories.

 For a number of the adults, the workshops proved to be a cathartic experience, allowing them, through art, to confront the deep-seated emotions that they had long held within themselves.
 The film showed them the importance of recalling and sharing their life experiences, and gave them a powerful example of how their stories could be told.
 At one session, after telling her difficult and moving story of leaving children behind to come to America in search of a better life, one woman said, “Telling my story for the first time, it has unlocked my heart.”

 - “[Students] learned that they often shared experiences that they were not aware of, which in turn opened dialogue between participants that may not have spoken to each other in the past.”